jacobwu1000/bitwiseenhancement_task/prompt.md

 Notes:
 - You must use OpenCV2's bitwise operations
 - Both the logos and the background are square images.
-You may need to resize background image to match the size of each logo.
+You may need to resize the background image to match the size of each logo.